codefoster/codefoster.com/source/_posts/wponwin10.md

 ![](/files/wponwin10_02.png)

 And then choose the Windows Phone Emulator Internal Switch from the list of switches and hit Remove.
-Don&#39;t worry, a new one will be automatically created for you the next time you try to connect to the emulator in Visual Studio.
+Don't worry, a new one will be automatically created for you the next time you try to connect to the emulator in Visual Studio.

 ![](/files/wponwin10_03.png)